eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

 2. *Constructors violate the open/closed principle* because they couple all callers to the details of how your object gets instantiated.

 3. *Constructors break the Open / Closed Principle*.
 API should be open for extension, but closed for modification.

+4. Using Constructors Enables the Deceptive `instanceof`.  instanceof does an identity check comparing the object’s `[[Prototype]]` object to the `Constructor.prototype` property.

 ```javascript
 function Animal (name) {
   this.name = name;